hpc-cofc/documentation/using-the-hpc/how-to-use/access-hpc.md

   * `Server Name:` hpc.cofc.edu (153.9.128.11)
   * `Justification:` Description of how you intend to use the HPC cluster

-It's identity management group will try to add you to the HPC access list and get you on your way quickly, but expect some delays depending on their workload.
+Our identity management group will try to add you to the HPC access list and get you on your way quickly, but expect some delays depending on their workload.

 ## Once You are Given Access
 After your [access request](request-access.md) has been approved and you have installed the [prerequisites](prerequisites.md)